shanvijaiswal87/QuizApp/README.md

 ## Setup Instructions

-1. Clone the repository to your local machine using `git clone <repository-url>`.
+1. Clone the repository to your local machine using `git clone https://github.com/shanvijaiswal87/QuizApp`.

 2. Open the project folder in your code editor.